Alexander-Gledhill/ASHP_Temperature_Prediction/README.md

 \text{ELBO} = \mathbb{E}_q[\log p(D \mid \theta)] - \text{KL}(q(\theta) \| p(\theta))
 $$

+Where KL is the Kullback–Leibler divergence, a measure of how much a model probability distribution Q is different from a true probability distribution P
 This yields calibrated RC parameters with uncertainty estimates.

 ---